 These are in no particular order, but I will kick off with a few essentials:

-Once you’re on the job, be all about ‘the number’ or the goal.
+So, yeah, once you’re on the job, be all about ‘the number’ or the goal.
 Full stop.
 It’s the context for everything you do.
 Care about the important result(s) and be seen as being on top of understanding and leading your progress towards it.
 As well, leaders tend to overlook a slightly deviant path to the goal if you ultimately do hit your financial and other targets.

-You want to be the person that makes Great.
+Net net, you want to be the person that makes Great.
 Things.
 Happen.
 Because.
 You.
 Are.
 On.
 The.
 Team.
 Construct your personal and professional life to be able to showcase your results, and your resume, career and life will be going places.

 SENSE OF URGENCY